phoenixframework/phoenix/DD_Plug.md

 We are able to add this module plug to our browser pipeline via `plug HelloPhoenix.Plugs.Locale, "en"`.
 In the `init/1` callback, we pass a default locale to use if none is present in the params.
 We also use pattern matching to define multiple `call/2` function heads to validate the locale in the params, and fall back to "en" if there is no match.

 That's all there is to Plug.
-Phoenix embraces the plug design of composable transformations all the way up and own the stack.
+Phoenix embraces the plug design of composable transformations all the way up and down the stack.
 This is just the first taste.
 If we ask ourselves, "Could I put this in a plug?"
 The answer is usually, "Yes!"